This page contains affiliate links. Please read our disclosure for more info.

 The food is also excellent.
 At Space 220 you have to order two courses at lunch or three courses at dinner.
 Our dinner took 90 minutes, so make sure to allow time.

-The starters were the highlight for us.
-We shared the Big Bang Burrata (so light and refreshing) and the deep-fried Blue Moon Cauliflower.
+The starters were the highlight for us, especially the deep-fried Blue Moon Cauliflower.

-Our vegan pasta main was tasty and huge.
+Our vegan pasta main was tasty and huge (now replaced with a tofu pad thai).
 The desserts were also delicious including a very rich chocolate cheesecake.

 There are two downsides to Space 220.
-One is the price—dinner is $79 per person and with drinks, tax, and tip, we spent over $200 for two.
+One is the price—dinner is $79 per person and with cocktails, tax, and tip, we spent over $200 for two.

 I think lunch is a better option as you only have to order two courses for $55.
 Three courses were too much for us anyway.